aaron-peloquin/tabletop-combat-simulator/README.md

 # Redux Actions
 * DeleteCreature { hash }
   * Removes a creature from our dataset
+* DeleteAllCreatures { "confirm" }
+  * Removes a creature from our dataset
 * SaveCreature { _CreatureObject_ }
   * This can both creature or update a creature
 * SetEditCreature { _CreatureObject_ }